Statewide performance

 Staffing

-Staff counts are captured on a quarterly basis and are a headcount of Queensland Health staff (the number of individual staff members).
-These counts are compared periodically to consider seasonal variation and growth over time.
-The statewide staff count is the total of all Queensland Health facilities that report staffing across the state.
+Staff counts are captured on a quarterly basis and include both the headcount of Queensland Health staff (the number of individual staff members) and full-time equivalent (FTE) positions (the total workforce capacity based on hours worked).
+The statewide staff count and FTE totals represent all Queensland Health facilities that report staffing across the state.

 Statewide beds and bed alternatives